Whitney Wolfe Herd: Early career

-Having received online hate, Wolfe Herd started sketching out a female-only social network centered around compliments which was to be called Merci.
+Having received online harassment, Wolfe Herd started sketching out a female-only social network centered around compliments which was to be called Merci.
 Even though she didn't want to go back to the dating industry initially, in the following months she cooperated with Badoo founder Andrey Andreev on assembling a team and developing a new female-friendly dating app.
 She planned to name the app Moxie, but this name was already taken.

-Bumble, Inc (2014 - present)
+Bumble Inc. (2014–present)

-In December 2014, Wolfe Herd moved to Austin, Texas, and founded Bumble, a female-focused dating app.
+In December 2014, Wolfe Herd moved to Austin, Texas, and founded Bumble, a women-focused dating app in response to what she had seen as wrong.
 By December 2015, the app had reached over 15 million conversations and 80 million matches.
-After Wolfe Herd left Tinder, Andrey Andreev, founder of Badoo, contacted her about creating a dating platform and partnered with her, and the company remains majority owned by Badoo.

-As of November 2017, Bumble had over 22 million registered users.
-In January 2018, CNBC reported that Badoo was seeking a sale that could value the company at about $1.5 billion.

 Wolfe Herd was named one of Business Insider's 30 Most Important Women Under 30 In Tech in 2014.
 In 2016, she was named as one of Elle's Women in Tech.
 She was named to Forbes 30 under 30 in 2017 and 2018.

 In December 2017, she was listed in a TechCrunch feature on 42 women succeeding in tech that year.

-As of September 2019, Tinder and Bumble were the first and second most popular dating apps in the U.S., with monthly user bases of 7.9 million and 5 million, respectively.